CyberProgrammer/Connect-Messenger/README.md

 For this messaging system, I plan on creating a system that meets the communication needs of users.
 Communication in our era is taken for granted.
 In this system I will develop a platform that at the minimum offers user registrations, message posting, and group compositions.
+Messages are fetched, modified, and broadcasted using a WebSocket server.

 ## Solution Diagram